 9. Vietanmese Egg Coffee

-Vietnam is really famous for their coffee.
+Vietnam is really famous for its coffee.
 The number of experiments that each café performs on their coffee is sometimes mindboggling.
-One of the most epic coffees that I have tasted was the Egg
+One of the most epic coffees that I have tasted was Egg coffee.

 Where is your favourite coffee spot in the world?